-For the last few years, I’ve been doing fabric-based artwork which I’m still not sure how to describe – appliqué or collage would be closest I suppose.
-Mostly they consist of layers of fabric put together with double-sided sticky paper or glue; along the way I’ve experimented with other materials like feathers, buttons, jewelry etc. They are quite time-consuming, especially as I got more and more technically ambitious with each new artwork – the last one I’ve made took me about a year of working on the weekends.
+For the last few years, I’ve been doing artwork which I’m still not sure how to describe – appliqué or collage would be closest.
+They’re mostly fabric-based but along the way I’ve experimented with other materials like feathers, buttons, leather and jewelry.
 I get my inspirations from different sources but I’m often drawn to mythical and fairytale themes.

-I picked the portraits rather randomly and just went by instinct and what seemed to work together.
-On the wall to the left, there’s a portrait of Queen Elizabeth I, then going clockwise there’s an old Flemish painting, a medieval portrait, a photograph of Brian Eno and a couple of images from one of my photography books that I liked.
-On the right wall, there’s another portrait of Elizabeth as a young girl, then a photo of myself aged about 4, cover of PJ Harvey’s White Chalk album, another medieval artwork, Isabella Rossellini, and the cover of Joanna Newsom’s Ys.
+I picked the wall portraits rather randomly.
+On the wall to the left, there’s Queen Elizabeth I, then going clockwise it’s an old Flemish painting, a medieval portrait, a photograph of Brian Eno and a couple of images from one of my photography books.
+On the right wall, there’s another portrait of Elizabeth as a young girl, then a photo of myself aged four, cover of PJ Harvey’s White Chalk album, another medieval artwork, Isabella Rossellini, and the cover of Joanna Newsom’s Ys.

-Fever Ray’s self-titled record is one of my favourite albums and I absolutely love its cover art, which, along with the music, was the inspiration for this artwork.
-I wanted it to have a vibe of a dark fairytale, and for my angel to keep that forbidding, inscrutable look the figure on the album cover has; not cruel or evil but not exactly warm and fuzzy either.
-From the feedback I got, people can’t make up their mind whether the angel looks male or female, which I’m happy about because it’s the effect I was aiming for.
+Another artwork inspired by an album cover, this time Fever Ray’s self-titled debut.
+From the reactions I got, people can’t make up their mind whether the angel looks male or female, which is what I was aiming for.
 Initially I was going to have the little girl on her own, but then I felt bad about leaving her all alone in the woods, so I gave her a giant cat as a companion.
-Which hopefully wouldn’t just yawn and walk away like a real cat probably would, haha.

-Technically, it was an interesting piece to do as I got to experiment with materials like felt, fur, sequins, glitter and feathers.
-I got a crash course in goose feathers along the way – they curve!
-I had to make a special call to the supplier and ask them to pretty please pick the rarer feathers that curve to the left so that I could complete the left wing.
+Technically, it was an interesting piece to do; I got to experiment with materials like felt, fur, sequins, glitter and feathers.
+I got an unexpected lesson in goose feathers along the way – they curve!
+I had to make a special call to the supplier and ask them to pretty please pick the rarer feathers that curve to the left for the angel’s left wing.